geveh/GLOFsize/README.md

 ### 06_Limits_to_increasing_GLOF_sizes.R

-**Script to extract all lakes >1km² from previous lake inventories and assess limits to increasing GLOF sizes.**
+**Script to extract all lakes >1km² from previous lake inventories and assess limits to increasing pre-GLOF lake areas.**

 *Mandatory input data*:
 - Outlines of glacier lakes from previous lake inventories (We do not share these data because they might be subject to different licenses.
 Please contact the authors)